alejandrodevs/flash_rails_messages/README.md

     flash[:whatever] = "Some flash rails message"

-Will generate a html class in the alert wrapper like this `alert-whatever` to customize the css style.
+It'll generate a class in the html alert wrapper like this `alert-whatever` to customize the style.

 ## Adding HTML elements

 The alerts that will be generated can include html elements.
-You just add html elements in the flash message.
+You just need to add html elements in the flash message.
 Example...

     flash[:success] = "<strong>This text will be bold</strong> and this one will be normal"